ChainConsumer

 Common Issues

 Users on some Linux platforms have reported issues rendering plots using ChainConsumer.
-The common error states that dvipng: not found, and as per StackOverflow post, it can be solved by explicitly install the matplotlib dependency dvipng via sudo apt-get install dvipng.
+The common error states that dvipng: not found, and as per this StackOverflow post, it can be solved by explicitly installing the matplotlib dependency dvipng via sudo apt-get install dvipng.

 Citing